fjobeir/tailwind-color-pallets/README.md

 # tailwind-color-pallets
-I created this object my a React Native project.
-Hopefully it will be useful for you :)
+The web version of a project I am working on is using Tailwind.
+The mobile app UI is very similar to it so I needed to have Tailwind colors in my React Native app.
+Here I am sharing it as an object.
+Hopefully it will be useful to say and save your time :)